gbmhunter/blog/content/pages/electronics/teardowns/belkin-wemo-teardown/_index.md

-{{< figure src="/images/teardown-belkinwemo/040-logic-circuitry-top-side.jpg" caption="The top-side of the Belkin WeMo's logic circuitry." caption-position="bottom"  >}}
+{{< figure src="/images/teardown-belkinwemo/040-logic-circuitry-top-side.jpg" caption="The top-side of the Belkin WeMo's logic circuitry."   >}}